federicotdn/verb/README.md

 }
 ```

-Now, when we send the request under "Get a user", Verb will collect all the properties defined in the parent headings (in this case, a URL and one header), and then extend/override them with the attributes under this specific heading.
+Now, when we send the request under "Get users list", Verb will collect all the properties defined in the parent headings (in this case, a URL and one header), and then extend/override them with the attributes under this specific heading.
 This is how each attribute of an HTTP request specification is extended/overridden:

 - **Method:** The last heading's (i.e. the one with the highest level) method will be used.
 The value `template` does not count as a method and will be ignored.
 - **URL:**